-This information is needed to successfully assess the impact and outcomes of such programmes, regardless of the presences of obstacles that include the nature of protracted crisis, conservative society, ever-changing dominance-map among fighting groups including extremists, and the highly competitive environment among implementing organisations.
+This information is needed to successfully assess the impact and outcomes of such programmes, regardless of the presence of obstacles that include the nature of protracted crisis, conservative society, ever-changing dominance-map among fighting groups including extremists, and the highly competitive environment among implementing organisations.

-This innovation project is in the problem recognition phase, and therefore aims to provide a deeper understanding of localised GBV M&E approaches.
+This innovation project is in the problem recognition phase, and therefore aimed to provide a deeper understanding of localised GBV M&E approaches.

-This project will raise the perception level of stakeholders and organisations supporting GBV programmes by providing a better understanding of the current barriers, methodologies, and opportunities of innovation.
-It aims to support the development of more effective M&E tools that will support the measurement of the impact and outcomes of such programmes.
+This project sought to raise the perception level of stakeholders and organisations supporting GBV programmes by providing a better understanding of the current barriers, methodologies, and opportunities of innovation.
+It also aimed to support the development of more effective M&E tools to improve the measurement of the impact and outcomes of such programmes.

-It is intended that this project will start with in-depth analysis, joint discussions, reflection, and information sharing.
-It will end identifying opportunities of innovation that will improve the flow of information, services, and optimal conclusions in M&E.
+The project started with in-depth analysis, joint discussions, reflection, and information sharing.
+It ended in identifying opportunities of innovation to improve the flow of information, services, and optimal conclusions in M&E.

-The additional information this project can provide – such as lessons learnt, success stories, case studies, strengths, weaknesses, and the initial materials and suggestions for M&E training and capacity building – will be helpful for practitioners and implementers and will further enrich the knowledge, studies, and the innovative ideas for those who are interested.
+The additional information this project provided – such as lessons learnt, success stories, case studies, strengths, weaknesses, and the initial materials and suggestions for M&E training and capacity building – will be helpful for practitioners and implementers and will further enrich the knowledge, studies, and the innovative ideas for those who are interested.

-This information is needed to successfully assess the impact and outcomes of such programmes, regardless of the presences of obstacles
+This information is needed to successfully assess the impact and outcomes of such programmes, regardless of the presence of obstacles

 The project provided new context-based perspectives and insights on measuring the impact of emergency programmes on GBV.

 Banner photo credit: MHD.
 Rasheed/SEMA